 Library members can borrow books, talking books, DVDs, magazines and more to take home and enjoy.

-Members can enjoy access from home to a variety of digital resources including over 5000 newspapers and magazines, educational games, eBooks and eAudiobooks, and databases for research articles.
+Members can enjoy access from home to a variety of digital resources including newspapers and magazines, eBooks and eAudiobooks, and databases for research articles.

-Read about our different types of membership below.
+Find out more about our different types of membership below

 If you are a permanent resident in the Marlborough district, or are a Marlborough ratepayer, it is free to join.

 If you are over 18 all you need is some official ID, such as a drivers licence or passport.